nhsconnect/integration-adaptors-docs/MHS/README.md

 The following illustration shows the MHS adaptor in the wider systems context:
 ![MHS System Context](../img/MHS_SysContext.png)

+Some of the services that make up the adaptor can be configured according to the GP Suppliers preferred host and implementation patterns.
+These services are illustrated above in the grey boxes.

 The MHS adaptor is composed of three main services which are executed in Docker containers:
 1. The MHS Outbound Service which is responsible for listening for requests from the wider local system context and transmitting these to Spine